iamankan/iamankan.github.io/README.md

 ### About

 I am a PhD Computer Science student at the University of Kentucky.
 I am also a Research Assistant at the [EduceLab](https://educelab.engr.uky.edu/directory) under the supervision of [Dr. Brent Seales](https://educelab.engr.uky.edu/w-brent-seales).
-I enjoy doing research in Computer Science, specifically in the field of Computer Vision, Computer Graphics and Machine Learning.
-I am interested in application of these techniques to Digital Humanities.
-I am excited to discover new contents from damaged antique pieces, which no one have ever been able to see.
+I enjoy doing research in Computer Science, specifically in the field of Computer Vision, Computer Graphics, and Machine Learning.
+I am interested in the application of these techniques to Digital Humanities.
+I am excited to discover new contents from damaged antique artifacts, which no one has ever been able to see.

->"Life is a system of overdetermined system of equations.
+>"Life is a system of an overdetermined system of equations.
 You cannot satisfy everyone."
 >-Ankan